-To be a Centre of Excellence for innovative and quality agricultural research for development.
+To become a Centre of Excellence for Agricultural Research, Innovation and Capacity Building for Development.